Eugene P. Kennedy

 Eugene Patrick Kennedy (1919–2011) was an American biochemist known for his work on lipid metabolism and membrane function.
 He attended DePaul University and then became a PhD student at the University of Chicago.
 From 1959 to 1993 he worked at Harvard Medical School.
+He was born to Irish immigrant parents and attended Catholic schools in Chicago, Illinois.

+He was nominated for the 1968 Nobel Prize in Chemistry.